bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 * Press and hold the assisted mode button to activate the selected assisted mode.
 * Press up to take off and go up.
 While testing keep close to the ground but higher then 20cm to avoid ground turbulence.
 * Now you can fly around using the x/y stick as shown in the image below.
-Pressing +X will move the Crazyflie in the +X axis of your system, and the same for the other axis.
+Pressing X+ will move the Crazyflie in the X+ axis of your system, and the same for the other axis.
 * If somethings goes out of control release the sticks and the assisted mode button to have the Crazyflie drop to the ground.

 {% img Flying with a gamepad; wide; /images/tutorials/getting_started_with_lps/flying_with_a_gamepad.png %}